SaladLab/Unity3D.IncrementalCompiler/docs/UnderTheHood.md

 By telling changes in a project to compilation object, rolsyn can use pre-parsed syntax trees and some informations that I wish.

-TODO: Check information that roslyn uses for next build

 ### Compile server

 Ok.
 Keeping compilation object and reusing can make an incremental compiler.